·Updated ·11 min read

 How far is Mount Fuji from Osaka?

 The straight-line distance is approximately 400 kilometers.
 By shinkansen, the journey to the Fuji area (Mishima or Shin-Fuji Station) takes about 2 to 2.5 hours.
-A full trip to Kawaguchiko, including the bus connection, runs 3.5 hours each way.
+A full trip to Kawaguchiko, including the bus transfer, runs 3.5 hours each way.

 Can you do Mount Fuji as a day trip from Osaka?

-Is the Fuji view from the shinkansen worth it?
+Is the shinkansen Fuji view worth it?

 Which is better: visiting Mount Fuji from Osaka or Tokyo?